Quilpie Airport

 Quilpie Airport is an airport serving Quilpie, Queensland, Australia.
 It is located 1 NM west of Quilpie and operated by the Quilpie Shire Council.
 The airport received $242,666 for security upgrades from the Australian Government in 2006.

 The new Quilpie Airport Terminal opened in May 2018.

 Facilities

 The airport is at an elevation of 655 ft above sea level.
 It has two runways: 09/27 with a composite surface measuring 1493 × 30 m and 18/36 with a clay surface measuring 1070 × 30 m.

 Airlines and destinations

-Services are operated under contract to the Government of Queensland and will be taken over by Regional Express Airlines from 1 January 2015.
+Services are operated under contract to the Government of Queensland and were taken over by Regional Express Airlines from 1 January 2015.